kneasle/ringing/monument/cli/guide.md

 		BBBBYYYYYYYYYBBBBBBEBBBBEBBBBBBBEEEEBBBBEEB
 ```

-Which, when copied into CompLib, gives
+When pasted into CompLib, this gives
 [this comp](https://complib.org/composition/90918?accessKey=88cedf2b68369eb0987a752ca5b17bc76931eb8c).

 ---